barryclark/jekyll-now/bha3/annex/machine-equipment-guide/3D-printer.md

 ---
 layout: default
 title: 3D printer
-permalink: /bha2/annex/machine-equipment-guide/3d-printer/
+permalink: /bha3/annex/machine-equipment-guide/3d-printer/
 categories: machine-equipment-guide
 ---

 ## 3D printer: Ultimaker

-The Open Wetlab in Amsterdam uses [Ultimakers](http://fablab.waag.org/machine/3d-printer-1)
+The Open Wetlab in Amsterdam uses [Ultimakers](http://fablab.waag.org/machine/3d-printer-1) and Printrbot.

 1. Turn on the computer
 2. Make sure that you file is compatible with Cura.